IDAES/idaes-pse/docs/source/core/control_volume.rst

 * reaction_package
 * reaction_package_args

-For convenience, a template ConfigBlock (named CONIG_Template) is available in the control_volume_base.py module which contains all the necessary arguments which can be inherited by unit models wishingto use the auto-construct feature.
+For convenience, a template ConfigBlock (named CONFIG_Template) is available in the control_volume_base.py module which contains all the necessary arguments which can be inherited by unit models wishing to use the auto-construct feature.